derhall/GettingDataAssignment/README.md

 Analysis Notes:

-The "run_analysis.R" script was run on R version 4.0.0 (2020-04-24) with the following packages:
+- The "run_analysis.R" script was run on R version 4.0.0 (2020-04-24) with the following packages:

 	- dplyr
 	-

-Note: "run_analysis.R" and the "UCI HAR Dataset" must be in the working directory for the script to run properly.
+- "run_analysis.R" and the "UCI HAR Dataset" must be in the working directory for the script to run properly.

+- Per instructions, only mean() and std() features were extracted from the original datasets. meanFreq() and gravityMean() functions were not considered to be part of the instructed subset.

 ================